cjolowicz/blog/content/posts/hosting-a-hugo-blog-on-github-pages-with-travis-ci.md

 building.
 When CI has completed, your blog should be live at https://username.github.io/.

-#### Some remarks

-Some remarks about this CI setup.
-This section can be safely skipped.
+#### Some remarks about the CI setup

-First, note that we force-push the generated content, effectively replacing `HEAD` and effacing history.
+Note that we force-push the generated content, effectively replacing `HEAD` and effacing history.
 This is no big deal, as we're only dealing with generated content here.

 The reason for force-pushing is somewhat subtle: The submodule is checked out in detached `HEAD` mode, so we cannot easily pull the